zhihuiFan/mreco/README.md

 if you find any bugs, please report to zhihuifan@163.com

-It would be my pleasure that this tool can help anyone.

 Known Issues:
 -------------
 1. There are some changes after r2.4.6 (73ca6bf23e0d37ee781085466df6c989558c64a3), mreco will not work for the version after r2.4.6